-The neo-gothic monument stands near the lakefront in the middle of a public park.
+The neo-gothic Brunswick Monument stands near the lakefront in the middle of a public park.
 The elaborate structure features intricate details and dozens of small spires.

 The elegant monument isn’t very big at two or three storeys tall but it’s worth a quick visit.
 There isn’t much to see or do other than take a few photos and admire the detailed carvings.

 If you’re feeling a little hungry, you could also stop at the small café behind the monument.
 Get a cup of coffee and a light meal before continuing along the waterfront.

 Explore the attractions in and around the Lakefront Promenade

 After you spend a few minutes walking around the monument, continue your one day in Geneva by crossing Mont-Blanc Bridge to reach the lakefront promenade.

 Located just north of Old Town, the promenade is bordered by the lake and Jardin Anglais (English Garden) park.

 You could also check out a few of the attractions in and around the park, starting with the flower clock.
 Designed in 1955, it’s a large outdoor display of a clock face made from blooms that change throughout the season.

 Along with the beautiful flower arrangement, the park has a large fountain, a pavilion, and a monument.
 The park is always well groomed and full of people.
 You’ll see locals walking, jogging, and cycling around and tourists stopping at the various attractions.